 Threats Facing Banks & Other Traditional Financial Institutions

-Like most other sectors, the banking industry is witnessing a seismic shift that has compelled traditional lenders to rethink their old ways of doing business.
-This rapid transformation has brought about new internal and external threats, as we discuss below.
+Like most other sectors, the banking industry is witnessing a seismic shift that has compelled traditional lenders to rethink their business ways.
+This rapid transformation has brought about new internal and external threats, as discussed below.

 Internal Threats